JustinAzoff/flow-indexer/README.md

 * database\_root - Where databases will be written to.
 Should be indexer specific.
 * datapath\_path - The name of an individual database.
 This can contain $variables set in filename\_to\_database\_regex.

-Adjust log paths and database paths.
 The deciding factor for how to partition the databases is how many unique ips you see per day.
 I suggest starting with monthly indexes.
-If the performance takes a huge hit by the end of the month, switch to daily indexes.
+If the indexing performance takes a huge hit by the end of the month, switch to daily indexes.

     $ ./flow-indexer daemon